ideo/c-delta-challenge/README.md

 ![](public/screenshots/Walkthrough-Question.png)

 In this example, an answer of "Energizing" gives a 1 score for the **Purpose** creative quality.
-We have simplified the implementation in this challenge app, but in our production app, some questions have choices that impact more than one quality.
+We have simplified the implementation in this app, but in our production app, many questions have choices that impact more than one quality.

-Our seeds file also creates 100 survey responses.
-Click the **Responses** tab to see all of them.
+Our seeds file creates 100 survey responses -- click the **Responses** tab to see all of them.

 ![](public/screenshots/Walkthrough-Response-List.png)